No, he has told you what he wants, and this is all it is: to be fair, just, merciful, and to walk humbly with your God.Micah 6:8 TLB

 But the problem is, puffing ourselves up with pride doesn’t actually take away our insecurity.
 It just covers it up.

-When we are humble and honest about what we feel about our weaknesses, flaws, and insecurities, we are then able to see that God desperately wants to show us that we are loved!
-We don’t have to be perfect, because to him, we are enough.
+When we are humble and honest about what we feel about our weaknesses, flaws, and insecurities, God can encourage us, lift us up, and help us.

 When we put on a performance, we don’t get to see the love God is trying to give us.
 Being willing to shatter our pride means being completely and honestly ourselves with God, and that’s the moment we see that we are loved.
 Once we see God loves us for who we are, we don’t have to perform or be proud with people anymore.
 We can be confident regardless of what people do or say, because God’s already on our side!